 When striving to create a supportive and enriching environment, parents shouldn’t underestimate the value of spontaneity.
 There are many things parents can do after their teen returns home to show caring and commitment to their recovery.
 Taking time out of your day to randomly send a text message, go on an outing, or simply sit down to watch TV together can help your teen feel cared for, while contributing to a sense of normalcy.

-5. Prepare for minor setbacks.
+6. Prepare for minor setbacks.

 Do your best not to be discouraged, and understand that minor setbacks are not an indication that treatment was ineffective.
 Rather, such setbacks are a normal part of the transition process as teens learn to manage their mental health more independently.

-6. Establish trust and respect.
+7. Establish trust and respect.

 In order for parents to play an active role in their teen’s mental health, they must have their teen’s respect.
 Therefore, they can learn about what’s going on in their teen’s life without prying or violating their privacy.

-One of the best ways to engender trust is to establish mutual respect.
+One of the best ways to gain trust is to establish mutual respect.
 Once a teen has learned skills to manage their mental health independently, parents can continue to support their maturation process by listening to and valuing their opinions.
 Involve teens in family decisions and communicate openly and respectfully.
 Parents need to make it clear that they care about their teen’s views and opinions and trust their judgment.

 Finally, a teen’s return home after residential treatment is a joyful yet challenging time.
 Knowing what to expect and being equipped with resources can help smooth the transition for the whole family.